Section summary |

 This page is giving details on the design of butterfly valve and their actuator.

-The constitution of a butterfly valve is quite simple : the product flow is stopped or allowed thanks to a butterfly, a thick gasket is ensuring the tightness of the valve and an actuator (most of the case pneumatic) is allowing the valve to move.
+The constitution of a wafer butterfly valve is quite simple : the product flow is stopped or allowed thanks to a butterfly, a thick gasket is ensuring the tightness of the valve and an actuator (most of the case pneumatic) is allowing the valve to move.

 Top